wxwern/cs2103t-tp/docs/UserGuide.md

 ### Block for entering commands

 <code> </code> &nbsp; denotes a command or a part of a command that can be entered in Jobby.
-For example, `add --org` is a command. `add` is also part of a command.
+For example, `add --org --name Woogle` is a command. `add` is also part of a command.

 --------------------------------------------------------------------------------------------------------------------
 ## Navigating the Interface